Who We Are

 In addition to the corporate area, Victoria has worked with artists and events as an art director, set designer, and visual artist.
 Victoria holds a degree in Industrial Design from Mackenzie University São Paulo.

-Rachel Causey, Communications Assistant
+Rachel Causey, Communications Coordinator

 Passionate about ethical storytelling and the power of language, Rachel is a skilled writer and marketing strategist with over five years of experience in business-to-business and non-profit communications.